 Track and field: St. George's, Valley Christian bring state championships back to Spokane

 Jun.
-7—Spokane's big schools and big-school athletes weren't the only ones who brought home gold from state track and field championships.
+8—Spokane's big schools and big-school athletes weren't the only ones who brought home gold from state track and field championships.

 The St. George's boys and girls captured State 2B championships coupled with much individual success, and the Valley Christian boys did the same at Zaepfel Stadium in Yakima.